CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/070-configure-certificates.md

                     kubernetes.io/ingress.class: haproxy
     isWildcard: false
 ```
 **Note:** We recommend that you remove Let's Encrypt issuer because you are configuring the system to use your own certificates and keys.

 5. Save the file.

-6. Post the new configuration to your cluster by running the following command.
+6. Post the new configuration to your cluster by running the following command:
 ```
 helm upgrade -i cluedin-platform cluedin/cluedin-platform  -n cluedin --create-namespace  --values Cluster-Current-values.yaml --set application.system.runDatabaseJobsOnUpgrade=false
 ```
 After a short time, you'll see the confirmation of your update in the console.
 CluedIn is now configured to use your new TLS certificate and keys.